 Diagnostic tests may not be available for all kinds of coronavirus.

-To date there is no specific treatment for coronavirus infection.
+At this time, there is no specific treatment for coronavirus infection.
 Medicines are given only to ease your symptoms.
 Experimental treatments are sometimes used in severe cases.

 Mild coronavirus infections, such as the common cold, will go away in a few days with rest and self care at home.

 If you are suspected to have a severe coronavirus infection, you may:

 - Stay in an isolated room or ICU for treatment

 - Antibiotics, only if you also have bacterial pneumonia

 - Oxygen, breathing support (mechanical ventilation), or chest therapy